-Although creativity represents one of the most appreciated human qualities, the multitude of studies carried out so far have not been able to give a univocal explanation, so much so that there does not seem to be an acceptable scientific description. it has often been thought that creativity could be a characteristic that only a few people (artists, poets, painters, etc.) were able to express.
-Later, it was identified with intelligence, to then be differentiated with the peculiar characteristic of "production of novelty", the ability to form new combinations, to realize what generates surprise.
-The creative subject can produce new solutions starting from known data, through a process of inductions and deductions, continuously adapting and assimilating existing mental patterns.
+Although creativity represents one of the most appreciated human qualities, the multitude of studies carried out so far have not been able to give a univocal explanation, so much so that there does not seem to be an acceptable scientific description.
+It has often been thought that creativity could be a characteristic that only a few people (artists, poets, painters, etc.) were able to express.

+Various research has then argued that great artistic production is only one of the ways in which creativity can manifest itself.
+Creative Thinking has to do with the ability to form new combinations, to produce new solutions starting from known data, through a process of inductions and deductions, continuously adapting and assimilating existing mental patterns.